Gota7/KeroMaster/README.md

 * tinyxml2 - Tiny XML 2 library for reading editor XML files.

 ## Credits
-Kero Master is created by Gota7 and Alula.
+Kero Master is created by Gota7, Alula, and DrippingYelow.